secretfader/www/content/blog/2019/leaving-twitter.md

-Recently, my relationship with the network became strained by a lack of everything I once valued: the ability to read only tweets (and re-tweets) from accounts I followed, in reverse-chronological order; the focus on "topics" instead of individual tweets; and, of course, CEO Jack Dorsey's admission that he has zero interest in censoring white supremacist content all eroded users' trust.
+Recently, my relationship with the network became strained by a lack of everything I once valued: the ability to read only tweets (and re-tweets) from accounts I followed, in reverse-chronological order, was being replaced by a focus on "topics," While CEO Jack Dorsey's admitted that he has zero interest in censoring white supremacist content.
+These decisions and comments eroded their users' trust, mine especially.
 Add in a clear look at the outrage machine that Twitter's modern platform has become, where accounts who thrive on discontent contort language to misrepresent your intentions, and it was all too much for this longtime user.

 Will I fill out a Mastodon profile with tiny missives?
 Probably not, but only time will tell.
 Until then, anything I have to say can, and will be said here;